longhorn/website/content/docs/1.7.3/important-notes/_index.md

 ### Container-Optimized OS Support

 Starting with Longhorn v1.7.0, Longhorn supports Container-Optimized OS (COS), providing robust and efficient persistent storage solutions for Kubernetes clusters running on COS.
 For more information, see [Container-Optimized OS (COS) Support](../advanced-resources/os-distro-specific/container-optimized-os-support/).

+### Upgrade Check Events
+Longhorn performs a pre-upgrade check when upgrading with Helm or Rancher App Marketplace.
+If a check fails, the upgrade will stop and the reason for the check's failure will be recorded in an event.
+For more detail, see [Upgrading Longhorn Manager](../deploy/upgrade/longhorn-manager).

 ## Resilience